AnyLog-co/documentation/registering pi in the anylog network.md

 # Registering PI in the AnyLog Network

+PI instances can become members of the AnyLog Network.
+When a PI instance becomes a member, SQL queries that are issued to the network consider the data on the PI instance.
+If the data on the PI instance is part of the data set that is needed to be considered to satisfy the SQL query,
+the data is retrieved and evaluated as if it is being stored in a relational database.
+To make PI a member of the AnyLog network, the PI data is mapped to one or more relational tables.
+This document explains how data is mapped to a relational schema.
+When a query in SQL is issued against a relational table, the relevant mapped PI data become part of the returned data set.

+The mapping of PI data to a relational schema is done using JSON object and it assumes the following:
-PI objects are organized in a tree structure.
+a) PI data is Hierarchical - PI objects are organized in a tree structure.
-Attributes in the hierarchy can be mapped to Relational table and users can issue SQL queries against these table as if the data is organized in a relational database.
+b) Attributes in the hierarchy can be mapped to Relational table and users can issue SQL queries against these table as if the data is organized in a relational database.

 ## The treatment of the data in PI
 AnyLog treats the PI data as if it is organized in a hierarchical model with 4 layers: